 1.3.3 Daily Time-Activity Budgets

-Using the state-labelled data we calculated that on average tucos spent between 45-50% of the 24 hours resting, depending on the month.
+On average, tuco-tucos spent between 45-50% of the 24 hours in the Rest State, depending on the month.
+ANOVA test shows no statistical difference between the percentage of time spent resting between groups (ANOVA; F = 1.93, p = 0.163).
 The remaining time is spent in an active state, either Medium or High Activity State (Table ??).
-ANOVA test shows no statistical difference between the percentage of time spent resting between groups (ANOVA; F = 1.93, p = 0.163).

-Tuco-tucos spent a variable percentage of their daily active time in one of the two active state, High or Medium Activity, across seasons.
+Tuco-tucos spent a variable percentage of their daily active time in one of the two active states, High or Medium Activity, across seasons.
 Daily time spent in High Activity was lower in July (15.8%) and higher in October (29.4%; ??).
 In contrast, daily time spent in a Medium Activity State was higher in July (34.1%) and lower in October (24.8%).
-There is a significant difference in the percentage of time spent in Medium (Fig. 1.6; ANOVA: F = 4.457, p = 0.0175) and High Activity State (Fig. 1.6; ANOVA: F = 13.62, p = < 0.001).
+There is a significant difference in the percentage of time spent in Medium (Fig. 1.6; ANOVA: F = 4.457, p = 0.0175) and High Activity State across seasons (Fig. 1.6; ANOVA: F = 13.62, p = < 0.001).
 Tukey’s post hoc test shows that the mean percentage of time spent in the Medium Activity State is 9% lower in October than in July (p = 0.01).
 For the High Activity State, pairwise Tukey’s test shows a significant difference between October-July (p < 0.001) and February-July (p < 0.01).
 In comparison to July the mean daily percentage of time spent in a High Activity State is 13% higher in October and 8% higher in February (Fig. 1.6).

 Figure 1.6: Daily time-activty budgets for the behavioral states.
 (A) Percentage of time spent in each behavioral state per animal.
 (B) Distribution of the mean percentage of time spent in each behavioral state calculated by animal.
 The mean pecentage of time spent in the High Activity State is lower in July in comparison to October and February.
 The mean percentage of time spent in the Medium Activity State, however, is higher in July in comparison with October.